 This exploration will also cover the known and lesser known survival responses, which I refer to as the Five Fs: Freeze, Flight, Fight, Fright and Fawn.

-When PDA is diagnosed, it is specified as a profile on the Autistic Spectrum, a shift in classification which Newson initiated in an inaugral lecture in 1990 (Newson, 1990).
-There is still variance in recognition throughout the UK and in the wording used by different clinicians.
+When PDA is diagnosed, it is specified as a profile of Autism.
+There is significant variance in recognition throughout the UK and in the wording used by different clinicians.
 Some clinicians will name ASD with Extreme Demand Avoidance, others refer to Pathological Demand Avoidance: A Profile of Autism, whilst some remain true to Elizabeth Newson’s original wording and retain the word “syndrome” at the end of PDA.
 The following links contain clarity in respect of the key diagnostic features:

 “Demands” in the context of PDA can mean anything from showering, getting dressed, using a pencil, making a choice, to going somewhere or doing something of interest.
 We see in William that even the most innocuous of demands, direct and indirect can be challenging.